spike-project/spike/README.md

 ## Handles the following Spectroscopies
 - **NMR**
     - 1D and 2D are fully supported
+    - DOSY
     - no nD yet
+    - relaxation data in progress
 - **FT-ICR**
-    - 1D and 2D are fully supported
+    - 1D and 2DFT are fully supported
+    - LC-MS in progress
 - **Orbitrap**
     - 1D only (!)
 - _other spectroscopies are being considered_